Radhach9027/NetworkClient/README.md

 ### Create required extensions as below in your app, in-order to make your job easy:

-* SSLPinning from host app:
+* SecCertificate+Extensions from host app: (Fetching SecCertificate from your bundle)

 ```
 enum SecCertificateError<S, F> {